liz-kavalski-401-advanced-javascript/frist-react-native-app/README.md

 * Endpoint: `localhost:####`
   * Will open a web page.
   * scan the QRL _tunnal_ code with mobile devive.
-* Either shake or press on the 'click on me' button
+* Just shake the phone to get a quick 'yes' or 'no' responsed.